About Our Program

 As a capstone to your education, you will have opportunities to work closely with a faculty member as you conduct original research on a topic of your choice.

 St. Lawrence comes together each April to learn about and celebrate the research students conduct on campus every day.
 Share your research during a community day focused on what you and your peers have accomplished.

 Peterson Quantitative Resource Center

-Encouraging and developing quantitative reasoning, skills, and applications, the QRC provides walk-in peer tutoring for students across all majors.
+Encouraging and developing quantitative reasoning, skills, and applications, the PQRC provides walk-in peer tutoring for students across all majors.
 You can gain help (or help others!) preparing for a quiz or exam, analyzing data, calculating and interpreting statistics, using quantitative software, designing an experiment, or anything else that would support your academic success.